One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 As implied by their name, module-level variables are available for use in any procedure within the module in which the VBA variable is declared.
 Therefore, module-level variables survive the termination of a particular procedure.
-However, as explained by Microsoft, they’re not available to procedures in other modules within the same VBA project.
+However, they're not available to procedures in other modules within the same VBA project.

 As a consequence of the above, Excel stores the values assigned to module-level variables for use or access within the relevant module.
 Therefore, module-level variables retain their values between procedures, as long as those procedures are within the same module.
-As explained by Richard Mansfield in Mastering VBA for Microsoft Office 2013, module-level variables allow you “to pass the value of a variable from one procedure to another”.
+Module-level variables allow you to pass data between procedures stored in the same module.

 Despite the above, module-level variables don't retain their values between procedures (even if they're within the same module) if there is an End statement.
 As I explain below, VBA variables are purged and lose their values when VBA encounters such a statement.